- Gemini Home

 The user may want to assess carefully the observing conditions needed for the imaging of the field (if pre-imaging is to be used to design the mask).
 Requesting very good observing conditions for the imaging will lower the chance of getting the imaging done early during a semester, and therefore lower the overall chance of getting the MOS observations completed within a given semester.

 The gaps between the three detectors in GMOS cause gaps in the spectral coverage, see the data examples.
-The gaps are roughly 37 unbinned pixels wide.
 The size of the gaps in wavelength space depends on the grating used, but is typically a few nanometers.
 If continuous spectral coverage is essential for your program, consider using two configurations of the grating with central wavelengths 3-5 nm different.

 You may also consider binning in the spectral direction depending on how well-sampled your spectra need to be.
 For example, with the B600 grating and a 1" slit, the resolution is about fwhm=0.54 nm, which is equivalent to 12 unbinned pixels.
 Use the grating information to derive this information for other configurations.